Raihan-009/Linux-Bridge-Network/README.md

-# Setting up Linux Bridge Network between Namespaces
+# Setting up Linux Bridge Network among Namespaces

 This guide outlines the steps to create three namespaces named **blue-ns**, **gray-ns** and **lime-ns**.
 Then establish a linux bridge network among them using ***veth*** interfaces.
 The goal is to enable communication among the namespaces and allow them to ping each other.